Charlie Library

 How to Upload Your Documents?

-To start using the Workspace, you need to create a library and add your documents.
+To get started, create a Library and add your documents to it.
 Charlie offers two methods:

 Import Your PDF Documents